La’o Hamutuk

 Hafoin posu haat ne’e mamuk, area ne’e husik tiha ona.

 JPDA 06-103 with Oilex (10%), Videocon (20%), Bharat PetroResources (20%) and Gujarat State Petroleum Company (20%). (summary).
+Terminated.

 Pan Pacific Petroleum (15%) and Japan Energy (15%) joined the joint venture in 2009.
 In January 2011, the ANP agreed to extend the work plan until January 2012.
 Oilex has drilled two dry wells, and conducted seismic exploration during 2011.
 At the beginning of 2012 the ANP gave Oilex another year until 15 January 2013, although they will relinquish 25% of the PSC.
 At the beginning of 2013, ANP extended their contract for another year, with plans to drill a long-delayed third test well in 2013.